mantidproject/documents/Project-Management/ILL/Instrument_Definitions/IN4/IN4_Geometry.md

 ### Detector shape

-The wide-angle detector tubes are cylindrical in shape with a radius of 1.27cm (half an inch) and a length of 30cm.
+The wide-angle detector tubes are cylindrical in shape with a radius of 1.22cm (1mm thick tube wall taken into account) and a length of 30cm.
 The origin of the local detector coordinates is in the centre of the tube with *y'* axis parallel to the long axis of the cylinder.

 ### Detector boxes